niolabs/docs/docs/data/README.md

 # Data Storage with nio

-nio acts on streams of signals in real time and data storage is optional.
+The nio Platform acts on streams of signals in real time and data storage is optional.
 But often, data storage is desired.

 When designing your system, consider building services/logic close to the signal producer to pare down data storage, network transmission, and latency.
 [Signal flow blocks](https://blocks.n.io/?category=Signal%20Flow) like _StateChange_ and _Filter_ can be used to save (and actuate) only when specified conditions are met.
 A simple example service is shown below: